 If this squealing noise only comes from one faucet or tap, especially when that faucet is run, it could be that the aerator or filter screen inside the faucet itself, has taken a pulp or is blocked.

-On the other hand, it could just be a worn out washer as explained above.
-If the noise seems to ring throughout your house, it could be because your pipes have been clogged with mineral deposits or your main shut off valve as developed a fault as we explained earlier.
+On the other hand, it could just be a worn-out washer as explained above.
+If the noise seems to ring throughout your house, it could be because your pipes have been clogged with mineral deposits, or your main shut-off valve has developed a fault as explained earlier.

 Squeaky noises in water pipes are scary and unbearable if your pipes are hidden inside your walls.
 It is a common complaint by homeowners.

-Quite simple; It is hard to see what’s going in there.
-However when squeaky noises from water pipes and drains filter into your home space and swallow up all the serenity of your home especially at nights, these signs could be triggered by copper pipes.
-That is if your house is using one.
+However, when squeaky noises from water pipes and drains filter into your home space and swallow up all the serenity of your home, especially at night, these signs could be triggered by copper pipes.
+That is, if your house is using one.

-Though, the leading trigger for this action isn’t that your copper pipes were not properly insulated but the growing bulge on these pipes when hot water is channeled through them.
+The leading trigger for this action, though, isn’t that your copper pipes were not properly insulated.
+It is the growing bulge on these pipes when hot water is channeled through them.

-When hot water flows through metal pipes that are poorly insulated, they expand, and hit against the wall making the squeaky sounds that you hear from inside your wall.
+When hot water flows through metal pipes that are poorly insulated, they expand and hit the wall, making the squeaky sounds that you hear from inside your wall.

-Regular taps, ticking-tucking, however it sounds, it just keeps repeating itself like a loop, bothering you and you have even lost counts.
+Regular taps, ticking-tucking.
+However it sounds, it just keeps repeating itself like a loop, bothering you and you have even lost count.

 That disturbing and irritating noise is sometimes caused by leaks in your water pipes.

-If the pipes are within your walls, they could damage your wall especially when they cause leaks.
-These leaks could cause condensation in walls which can lead to the growth of mould patches on your wall.
+If the pipes are within your walls, they could damage your wall, especially when they cause leaks.
+These leaks could cause condensation in walls which can lead to the growth of mold patches on your wall.

-Mould, according to health professionals is one of the major causes of respiratory problems in homes where they are present; they could even lead to structural issues.
+Mold, according to health professionals, is one of the major causes of respiratory problems in homes where they are present; they could even lead to structural issues.